bzcheeseman/Dali/cpp/README.md

 RecurrentJS in C++
 ------------------

 This is an reimagination of [Andrej Kaparthy](http://cs.stanford.edu/people/karpathy/)'s recurrentjs in C++.
 It has the same API names and structure (so far), but the backbones are using **Eigen** and C++11's standard library.
-Callbacks are gone (following the Python implementation of the same idea), leaving a one stop shop for all backprop operations handled by `Backward`.
+Callbacks are gone (following the Python implementation of the same idea), leaving a one stop shop for all backprop operations handled by `<functional>`'s lambda (anonymous) functions.

 ### What is this readme about?